Carss History, Family Crest & Coats of Arms

 - Origins Available:

 The Strathclyde clans of the Scottish/English Borderlands were the first people to use the name Carss.
 It is derived from the Scotish word kerss, or carse, which describes low, fertile land, often next to a river.
 The surname may well be a habitational name taken on from any of several places so named, such as Carse of Falkirk, Carse of Forth, Carse of Gowrie, Carse in Kirkcudbrightshire, or Carse in Argyllshire.

 Early Origins of the Carss family

-Another 167 words (12 lines of text) covering the years 1206 and 1410 are included under the topic Early Carss History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Carss research.
+Another 87 words (6 lines of text) covering the years 1206 and 1410 are included under the topic Early Carss History in all our PDF Extended History products and printed products wherever possible.

 Carss Spelling Variations

 It is only in the last few hundred years that rules have developed and the process of spelling according to sound has been abandoned.
 Scottish names from before that time tend to appear under many different spelling variations.
 Carss has been spelled Carse, Carss, Cars, Carsey and others.

 Early Notables of the Carss family (pre 1700)